shakfu/chuck-max/DEVNOTES.md

 This has been pretty straightforward, especially as the project is currently only targeting one platform (macOS).

-However, static complition and integration of chugins is not working although this is indicated as possible in the makefiles: chugins were not recognized when invoked via test scripts.
+However, static compilation and integration of chugins is not working although this is indicated as possible in the makefiles: static chugins were not recognized when invoked via test scripts.

 ## Why isn't chuck a git submodule?